How a Design System Secured a $3.3M Modernization Budget

 Secure Buy-In Using Pilot Project

-User Persona Goals
+User Goals

-A User-Centric IA
+A User-Centric Foundation

 " For the first time, the county website actually makes sense.
 I found what I needed in two clicks instead of twenty minutes.
 It's such a relief."